RMITLibrary/easy_cite/markdown/vancouver.md

 ###### start-subtype-content

 Usually, a chapter in an edited book is cited in-text unless you refer to an edited book as a whole.
-For a single chapter, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-1#subtype-10" target="_blank">Chapter in an edited book</a>.
+To cite one chapter only, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-1#subtype-10" target="_blank">Chapter in an edited book</a>.

 #### In-text citations